chameleonhead/stratrack/libs/mql-interpreter/README.md

 npx mql-interpreter path/to/file.mq4
 ```

 The CLI performs compilation first.
+Any warnings are printed but do not halt
-If any syntax or type errors are detected
+execution.
+If syntax or type errors are detected they are printed and the
-they are printed and the process exits with a non-zero status.
+process exits with a non-zero status.
 When syntax
 errors occur, type checking is skipped to avoid redundant messages:

 ```bash